This blog provides information for educational purposes only. Read our complete summary for more info.

-We heated to boil temp and boiled for 90 minutes.
+We heated to boiling temp and boiled for 90 minutes.
 Here's the hop addition schedule

 - 15 minutes - Whirlfloc Tablet

-At the end of the hop-stand we cooled the wort to 67 Fahrenheit and two packages of US-05 dry yeast (though we probably only needed to add one).
+At the end of the hop-stand we cooled the wort to 67 Fahrenheit (19.4C) and added two packages of US-05 dry yeast (though we probably only needed to add one).

 On day 5 of fermentation we added the following: